 Maiden Special weight races are for horses that owners believe will begin winning and move on to bigger competitions.
-Buyers cannot claim these horses, and there are restrictions on age, sex, type of surface, and distance allowing a trainer to pick a race it can win.
+Buyers cannot claim these horses, and there are restrictions on age, sex, type of surface, and distance, allowing a trainer to pick a race they can win.

 5. Allowance Horse Races

 Allowance horse races are for non-maiden horses that are not for sale.
 It’s called an allowance race because a horse needs to meet certain requirements to race.
 Some races will have several conditions to join, while others will have very few.
 These races usually have higher purses and can be lucrative for a trainer with a good horse that meets the requirements for several races.

 Stakes races are the top tier when it comes to horse racing.
 Stakes refer to the entry fee required when the horse is eligible.
 There are four types of stakes races rated G1, G2, G3, and Stakes.
 G1 stands for grade one, and it is the most expensive horse race in America.
 Payouts in the G1 races often exceed 10 million dollars.
 For example, the Kentucky Derby is a G1 stakes race for 3-year-old Thoroughbreds.

 Most horses will often start in the maiden races.
 The owner may choose to sell the horse during the maiden races if it is not performing correctly, or they can look for a maiden special weighted race that can make the horse a winner.
 Once it breaks its maiden, the owner will likely try to get the horse into allowance and stakes races to earn money.
 When it becomes time to sell the horse, the owner will probably enter it into a claiming horse race where another buyer can purchase it.

 We hope you have enjoyed reading over this guide and found the answers to your questions.
 If we have helped you understand the race card better, please share these six different horse races and classes on Facebook and Twitter.